11 Different Professional Degree Types (With Jobs List)

 How to get a professional degree in 4 steps

 Here are some steps you can follow to obtain a professional degree:

 1. Get your undergraduate degree

-Getting your bachelor's degree typically takes four years.
+Typically, getting your bachelor's degree takes four years.
 Most schools require you to select a major by the end of your second year.
-If you know the career you want to pursue, you can choose a major that will teach you the appropriate information and skills and prepare you for the next steps in the professional degree path.
+If you know the career you wish to pursue, choose a major that can teach you the skills and prepare you for the next steps in the professional degree path.

 2. Take a professional degree admissions exam

-The specific professional admissions exam you take depends on the degree you are pursuing.
+The specific professional admissions exam you take depends on the degree you're pursuing.
 There are different entrance tests based on each degree type, including the following:

 Graduate Management Admissions Test (GMAT)